idevchandra/iamchandra/_posts/sri-rudra-namakam-chamakam/2023-02-12-sri-rudra-namakam-chamakam.md

 ```
 This is a work in progress.

+KNOWN ISSUES:
-- Telugu transliteration is failing.
-Trying to correct it.
+- Telugu transliteration is failing on some browsers.
+- Rendering the diacritics is failing for Telugu and Kannada.

+PENDING:
 - I will open my GitHub link so that others can contribute to the meaning.
 - For the anuvākās, I will add romanized text transliteration, kannada and tamil when I find authentic sources.
 ```